Answers to Frequently Asked Questions

 Consider the form of the estimating equations (as explained in the COCOMO Overview).
 The Effort Equation has an exponent greater than 1, indicating that software projects experience a diseconomy of scale.
 That reflects the common experience that a 10,000 line project will take more effort than 10 projects of 1,000 lines each.
 On a larger project, more effort is spent on communication and organization, rather than on technical work.

-So, if your projects will proceed without much interaction between them, you should estimate them as 2 separate projects.
+So, if your projects will proceed without much interaction between them, you should estimate them as two separate projects.
 The diseconomy of scale won't apply.

-Note that Costar lets you decompose an estimate into any number of components and subcomponents, so you can model your estimate as having 2 major components if you like.
+Note that SystemStar lets you decompose an estimate into any number of components and subcomponents, so you can model your estimate as having two major components if you like.
 Each of those components might have dozens (or hundreds) of subcomponents.

 Back to Top